My Name's McGooley, What's Yours?: Premise

 The comedy of the series came from the clash of two generations living under one roof, a situation possibly inspired by the success of the 1960s British comedies Steptoe and Son and Till Death Us Do Part.
 Although only in his forties when cast, Chater played a curmudgeonly senior citizen who enjoyed irritating his son-in-law and fishing with his mates in prohibited areas of Sydney Harbour.

 Production

 Most episodes were written by creator-producer Ralph Peterson and directed by Ron Way.
-Location and filmed insert sequences were supplied by Artransa Park Studios.
+The series was filmed in monochrome.
+Location and filmed insert sequences were supplied by Artransa Park Film Studios.
 The flute and accordion duet composed for the theme tune was by Tommy Tycho.

 Spin-offs

 When Chater left the show in 1968 the remaining cast was spun off into a new series titled Rita and Wally but it was found that the character of Dominic was integral to the comedy of the situation and the series ended a few months later.

 The series had a three-season run of 88 episodes under the McGooley title.
 In the final episode the old McGooley house is demolished as the Stillers must move out.
 Rita and Wally ran for a single season of 23 episodes.